chinmayhegde/emdcs/readme.txt

-In order to use the Matlab interface to the EMD flow algorith, do the
+In order to use the Matlab interface to the EMD flow algorithm, do the
 following:

 1) Build the lemon library (used for min-cost max flow)